Why is Fasting Good For You?

 With intermittent fasting gaining so much popularity, people are becoming more aware of the potential health benefits of sometimes abstaining from food.
 For us Muslims, this does not come as any surprise.

 Fasting for Allah (SWT) is a beautiful form of worship, with phenomenal spiritual benefits that every Muslim is familiar with.
 But the benefits of fasting extend beyond the spiritual; boosting our health and physical wellbeing as well.
-That, to us, is testament that Allah’s wisdom and blessings are boundless, and is one more reason (out of the many millions of reasons) to be grateful to Him.
+That, to us, is a testament that Allah’s wisdom and blessings are boundless, and is one more reason (out of the many millions of reasons) to be grateful to Him.

 Watch the video below to find out about the miraculous process of healing and renewal that takes place in your body, throughout the 30 days of fasting in Ramadan.
 We promise, it’ll fill you with awe and gratitude for the beautiful way we were created, and the powerful ‘reboot’ key Allah has given us in Ramadan.